 Before you begin, keep safety first to take care of yourself:

-- Go Easy: If you feel pain beyond a gentle stretch, ease off or adjust the pose.
+- Go Easy: If anything goes beyond a gentle stretch, ease off or adjust the pose.

 - Know Your Limits: Skip Boat Pose or Low Boat if you have lower back issues.
 Check with your doctor if you have severe back pain or are pregnant.